March 10, 1997

 “Well, you don’t say.
 We’re practically Texas royalty, then!
 I could be this town’s mayor.
 Hell, I could be the governor!”

 “Maybe in a different life.
-Charles D’Espallier died in service to the cause and his nephew was granted land for Charles’ service.
-I guess that land was sold, and the money has long been spent.”
+Charles D’Espallier died in service to the cause.”

 Daddy bellowed to the waitress standing at the cash register, “Janie, you hear that?
 I’m Texas royalty!
 Remember the Alamo!”

-Of course, none of this name business matters a hill of beans, but it makes Daddy happy to think that we’re somehow special and he spent the rest of the day with his pinky up in the air, asking everyone to refer to him as Mr. D’Espallier.
+Daddy spent the rest of the day with his pinky in the air, asking everyone to call him Mr. D’Espallier.

 Leave a comment